albfernandez/javadbf/README.md

     // ...

     DBFWriter writer = new DBFWriter(new File("/path/to/a/new/file"));
-    // this DBFWriter object is now in Syc Mode
+    // this DBFWriter object is now in Sync Mode

     // set fields
     writer.setFields(fields);